edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

     There are many optional functions and parameters provided in this profile.
 See the [complete profile](https://github.com/edgexfoundry/app-service-configurable/blob/v2.0.0/res/mqtt-export/configuration.toml) for more details

-### push-to-core

-Example profile demonstrating how to use the PushToCore function.
-Provided as an exmaple that can be copied and modified to create new custom profile.
-See the [complete profile](https://github.com/edgexfoundry/app-service-configurable/blob/v2.0.0/res/push-to-core/configuration.toml) for more details

-Requires further configuration which can easily be accomplished using environment variable overrides

-Required:

-- `WRITABLE_PIPELINE_FUNCTIONS_PUSHTOCORE_PROFILENAME: [Your Event's profile name]`
-- `WRITABLE_PIPELINE_FUNCTIONS_PUSHTOCORE_DEVICENAME: [Your Event's device name]`
-- `WRITABLE_PIPELINE_FUNCTIONS_PUSHTOCORE_SOURCENAME: [Your Event's source name]`
-- `WRITABLE_PIPELINE_FUNCTIONS_PUSHTOCORE_RESOURCENAME: [Your Event reading's resource name]`
-- `WRITABLE_PIPELINE_FUNCTIONS_PUSHTOCORE_VALUETYPE: [Your Event reading's value type]`
-- `WRITABLE_PIPELINE_FUNCTIONS_PUSHTOCORE_MEDIATYPE: [Your Event binary reading's media type]`
-  - Required only when `ValueType` is `Binary`

 ### sample

 Sample profile with all available functions declared and a sample pipeline.
 Provided as a sample that can be copied and modified to create new custom profiles.
 See the [complete profile](https://github.com/edgexfoundry/app-service-configurable/blob/v2.0.0/res/sample/configuration.toml) for more details